My name is Logan Thrasher Collins and I make science fiction into reality.

 In addition to research, I also write science fiction and sci-fi poetry.
 For me, writing is both intrinsically rewarding and helps to stimulate my imagination and shape my scientific endeavors.
 My writing fuels my science and my science fuels my writing.

 My sci-fi poem “The Sonata Machine” has been published in Andromeda Spaceways Magazine and my sci-fi poem “Neuraweb” has been published in Abyss & Apex Magazine.
-In addition, my poetry has been recognized in student-run literary magazines as well as (longer ago) the Scholastic Art and Writing Competition.
+Neuraweb was recently nominated for the Pushcart Prize.
+In addition, my poetry and fiction have been recognized in student-run literary magazines as well as (longer ago) the Scholastic Art and Writing Competition.
 Currently, I am moving towards publishing several other sci-fi poems as well as flash fiction pieces.

 I am an avid autodidact.
 I have independently studied a wide array of topics such as molecular biology, dynamical systems, applied graph theory and complex networks, electrical engineering, computational neuroscience, molecular genetics, microbiology, signal processing, human physiology, MATLAB, complex analysis, neurophysiology, speculative poetry, quantum chemistry, biochemistry, experimental artwork, protein engineering, architecture, differential geometry, probability and information theory, topology, literary science fiction, medicinal chemistry, and nanotechnology.

-My personal philosophy most closely aligns with transhumanism, positive existentialism, rational romanticism, scientism, equality feminism, technological utopianism, atheism, panpsychism, individualism, and kindness.
+My personal philosophy most closely aligns with transhumanism, positive existentialism, rational romanticism, scientism, liberal feminism, socialistic capitalism, technological utopianism, atheism, panpsychism, individualism, and kindness.